Python Programming Basics tutorial for beginners

 import pandas as pd

-This tutorial has provided a solid foundation in Python Basic Programming, covering everything from basic syntax to more advanced concepts like functions and object-oriented programming.
+You’ve built a solid foundation in Python Basic Programming, covering everything from basic syntax to more advanced concepts like functions and object-oriented programming.
 With these skills, you’re well-equipped to explore Python further and apply it to various fields such as web development, data analysis, and automation.
 Keep practicing and experimenting to deepen your understanding and enhance your programming abilities.